 Expressions of interest are now open for the project’s fourth and final year: there are spots for a further 100 schools to take part during Term 2 and Term 3 of 2019.

-Applications close on April 1st, 2019, so if this project is a good fit for your school we encourage you to apply now.
+The deadline for expressions of interest has been extended to Tuesday April 2nd, 2019, so if this project is a good fit for your school we encourage you to apply now.

 What will my school gain if we participate in this project?